TaaoWen/PSC_AgentBasedModellingCode/README.md

 **A simple list of what all the files/directories are:**

-There are mainly two `*.py` files.
-The first one `main.py` contains the main program code, and the second one `agentframework.py` constructs the Agents class for sheep and wolves, as well as their actions. `in.txt` provides the environment data.
+There are two `*.py` files. `main.py` contains the main program code, and `agentframework.py` constructs the Agents class for sheep and wolves, as well as their actions.

-Two output documents `output_environment.txt` and `output_store.txt` save the environment data after running the code and the total amount stored by all the agents at each step, respectively.
+There are three text files. `in.txt` provides the environment data. `output_environment.txt` and `output_store.txt` are output files that save the environment data after running the code and the total amount stored by all the agents at each step, respectively.

 Some figures obtained by testing are in `testfigure`.

 More information about this code can be found in `README.md`.
+In addition, `LICENSE ` is also given in this folder.

+The website that introduces this code is [here](https://taaowen.github.io/ABM.html).

 ---

 **The software is:**

 This software is designed to model different kinds of action of agents, including the birth, movement, eating, and sharing information with neighbors.
-The specifica information is shown below.
+The specific information is shown below.

-1. There are initial number of sheep and wolves that can move randomly in the environment, but wolves move quicker than sheep.
+1. There are different numbers of sheep and wolves at the beginning whose positions are randomly distributed in the environment, and they can move randomly in the process.
+However, wolves can move quicker than sheep, and sheep with different stores have different speeds.
-2. Sheep have different movement speeds based on the store.
-3. Sheep can eat the grass in the environment and wolves can eat sheep.
+2. Sheep can eat the grass in the environment based on certain rules.
+Wolves can eat sheep when they are close.
+3. Sheep will die when they are eaten by wolves, and wolves will die when they eat a certain number of sheep.
+The state of each sheep and wolf will be saved in code and shown in the visualized figure.
 4. Sheep can share the information/store with neighbor within a defined distance.
 5. Sheep and wolves have different birth rates.
-6. Sheep will die when they are eaten by wolves, and wolves will die when they eat a certain number of sheep.

 ---